seanofw/smile/README.md

       * [Evaluation Overview](smilelib/src/eval)
     * [C Header Overview](smilelib/include)

-(_Note: This C implementation is currently incomplete but growing, and it will eventually become the official implementation.
-It is **minimally** usable in its current form.
-If you want the more-complete (but slow) C# implementation, you'll need to look elsewhere, as it's not hosted here._)
+(_Note: This C implementation is somewhat incomplete but growing, and it will soon become the official implementation.
+It is **somewhat** usable in its current form, and will likely pass the old C# implementation by the end of 2018._)

 -------------